MikeOfZen/GeneticCars/README.md

 finally it is possible to 'race' as a user against the evolved population.

-# Required
+# Dependencies
-Libraries used: Numpy, Pyglet, Consolemenu, PILlow
+Libraries used: Numpy, Pyglet, PILlow, Consolemenu(modified copy provided in repo)

+# running
+1.Install dependencies
+2.run main.py in console